Green Card Through Marriage Application

 The immigration attorneys at Corrales Law Group have handled hundreds of residency (‘Green Card’) through marriage cases in Orange County and throughout the world.
 Gaining resident status through marriage is very common but also very misunderstood because there can be very big differences between two cases.
 Many people believe that marrying a United States citizen means gaining residency will be very easy, but that is not always the case.
-When someone comes to us for a consultation on these types of cases, an immigration attorney first sits with the family to screen for any inadmissibility issues in an effort to avoid surprises down the road.
+When someone comes to us for a consultation on these types of cases, an immigration attorney first talks with the family to screen for any inadmissibility issues in an effort to avoid surprises down the road.
 Below is a description of the general process but please keep in mind that every case is different and not all steps are required in all cases.
-Please consult with an attorney before starting a residency through marriage case.
+Please consult with an attorney for free before starting a residency through marriage case.

 Step 1- Immigration Attorney looks for any problems that can come up and screens for eligibility